Multiple NFL Players Test Positive For Coronavirus

 “why am i the only one who doesn’t seem surprised by this? u keep testing these guys again w/ out waiting 2 weeks… no wonder why this is happening,” an additional fan tweeted.

 The NFL is the only sports league not to use a bubble environment in 2020.
 The NHL and NBA finished their 2020 regular seasons in isolated locations.
 The NHL recently concluded the Stanley Cup playoffs without a coronavirus spread.
-The NBA has yet to encounter a COVID incident.
+The NBA has yet to encounter a COVID-19 incident.
 The final round of the NBA postseason is currently underway in Orlando, Florida.

 MLB recently adopted the format for the final rounds of the 2020 postseason.
 The baseball league is currently finishing their year at the home ballparks of the San Diego Padres, Los Angeles Dodgers, Texas Rangers, and Houston Astros.